matiu2/witty-codegen/README.md

      + nginx        - Generates an nginx config file to proxy to your app
                     - and to serve the static files straight out
      + ha-proxy     - Generates an ha-proxy config file for your app
+     + css          - A front end to generation of CSS through compass (optional)

+ + Other ideas that should probably be in a library:
+   + Image thumbnailing - tools to store images in different sizes